How does diversity in the workplace create a competitive advantage in the global market?

 Let's break down these business benefits of diversity:

 The public tends to focus on the soft benefits of diversity.
-Diversity gets a lot of lip service from companies that want to be seen as "doing the right thing" to appeal to their customers.
+Companies that want to be seen as "doing the right thing" to appeal to their customers often give diversity lip service.
 Now, though, more attention is paid to the hard benefits of diversity.

 "It's not just about trying to be nice, said Richard Warr, a finance professor at North Carolina State University.
 "It not only helps in terms of perception.
 It actually produces better outcomes."